ogurecapps/int-rest-api-template/README.md

 Yet another API template for the InterSystems IRIS Data platform<br><br>
 ![Production](https://raw.githubusercontent.com/ogurecapps/ogurecapps.github.io/refs/heads/master/screen.png)
 ## What's new?
 Added simple implementation of rate limits.
 Now, you can set up the maximum amount of requests per minute for your APIs.
-Just set the maximum value by the route key in the lookup table `RESTRateLimits`, similar `RESTRoutes` table.
+Just set the value by the route key in the lookup table `RESTRateLimits`, similar `RESTRoutes` table.
 Also, you can use a wildcard (*) as a method name: `Sample.API:*`

-*Tip: If you need a more flexible and enterprise solution, look at [API Manager](https://docs.intersystems.com/components/csp/docbook/Doc.View.cls?KEY=PAGE_apimgr)*
+*Tip: If you need a more flexible and enterprise solution, I advise you to look at [API Manager](https://docs.intersystems.com/components/csp/docbook/Doc.View.cls?KEY=PAGE_apimgr)*
 ## About
 Features out-of-the-box: